 Yet another misstep many people make is in using a cleanser that changes the Ph of the skin.
 Ph is a measure of acidity or alkalinity.
 A substance like vinegar is acid.
 Baking soda is alkaline (or basic).
 Distilled water is neutral Ph at 7.
 Your skin has a natural Ph of about 4.8 to 5.5 which makes it slightly acidic.
 It is constructed of proteins which are made up of *amino acids* so an acidic environment is how it thrives best.

 Soap based cleansers have an alkaline Ph generally around 8 or 9.
 When you wash with a basic cleanser (including homemade baking soda washes) you cause the skin's Ph to rise because of exposure to the alkaline substance.
-Studies have shown that when the skin's Ph drifts above 7 significant changes occur. (source) Skin becomes more prone to inflammatory eruptions like acne or eczema, is more prone to extreme dryness, and because the protective acid mantle is gone skin is more prone to be irritated by other substances it may contact which means more allergic reactions or irritation.
-For some people their skin may not be able to correct its Ph for up to 12 hours! (source) That is a lot of time spent disrupted, unprotected, and uncomfortable.
+Studies have shown that when the skin's Ph drifts above 7 significant changes occur.
+Skin becomes more prone to inflammatory eruptions like acne or eczema, is more prone to extreme dryness, and because the protective acid mantle is gone skin is more prone to be irritated by other substances it may contact which means more allergic reactions or irritation.
+For some people their skin may not be able to correct its Ph after washing for up to 6 hours!
+That is a lot of time spent disrupted, unprotected, and uncomfortable.

 Some people have very resilient skin and can use a natural soap to wash their face with no problem, but for those who have any kind of leaning towards skin irritations or breakouts a soap based face wash is a big nope.
 This rules out even a lot of naturally based cleansers, as the natural skin care world loves its soap in bar and liquid forms.
 Always be sure to check the ingredients label.
 If a liquid cleanser says "Saponified oils of...." then it's a liquid soap and you may want to choose something else, especially if your skin is not in optimal health already.